 Last year, 140 million tourists visited China.
-In 1973, China was very selective about who got to enter.
+In 1973, Beijing was selective about who got to enter.
 Hollywood star Shirley MacLaine was one of the few.

 In April 1973, Hollywood legend Shirley MacLaine arrived in China, heading a group of American feminists.